 The gateway is between the device and the central system, playing the role of intermediary and translator.
 Generally speaking, each brand will launch its own gateway, such as Aqara, Vizo...
 And these gateways usually only support devices of the same brand, and such brands have their own The gateway usually also needs to communicate with the brand's cloud central system through the Internet.
 This cloud base model also has latency problems.

-If you, like me, use Home Assistant as the integrated central system and Zigbee as the main device communication solution, then I recommend giving priority to the Zigbee2MQTT gateway, which can connect to almost all Zigbee devices (Full support list), from now on you no longer need to buy the gateways that come with each brand!
-And the perfect implementation of local control greatly reduces latency.
+If you, like me, use Home Assistant as the integrated central system and Zigbee as the main device communication solution, then I recommend giving priority to the Zigbee2MQTT gateway, which can connect to almost all Zigbee devices (Full support list), from now on you don’t need to buy gateways that come with each brand!
+And perfect implementation of local control greatly reduces latency.
+Here is the integrated tutorial:

 central system